-The liver is the largest organ in the body and is located directly below the diaphragm.
-It is a multilobular organ, but can be grossly divided into right and left regions.
-It has several important functions, only one of which is related to digestion.
-However, several of these functions merit mentioning.
-They are:
+The liver is the largest organ in the body.
+Besides, it is located directly below the diaphragm.
+It is also a multilobular organ.
+Furthermore, it has several vital functions, not only one.